-The symptoms of cassava anthracnose, caused by Colletotrichum gloeosporioides Penz manihotis, host a diverse associated mycoflora of which the genera Fusarium sp. and Botrytis sp. are the most representative.
+Tissues symptomatic of cassava anthracnose disease, caused by Colletotrichum gloeosporioides Penz manihotis, host a diverse associated mycoflora of which Fusarium sp. and Botrytis sp. genera are the most representative.
 They are a source of high parasitic pressure through the activity of different morphotypes, encountered at all stages of anthracnose infection.
-These three genres are of economic and scientific importance recognized by the scientific community.
-Their revelation in the mycoflora of alteration of the aerial organs of cassava poses a major phytosanitary problem that opens up multiple fields of study including control approaches, such as the use of bio-pesticides, and molecular analysis of morphotypes.
+These three genera have economic and scientific importance recognized by the scientific community.
+Their revelation in the mycoflora alteration of the aerial organs of cassava poses a major phytosanitary problem that opens up multiple fields of study including control approaches, such as the use of bio-pesticides, and molecular analysis of morphotypes.